 - It is always recommendable to make reservations.

-- You can only go in the canyon on tour.
+- You can only go into the canyon on tour.

 - The fee is around $20 for Lower Antelope Canyon.
 About $40 for Upper Canyon.
 Expect to spend approximately $70.